pinntech/PNCurrency/README.md

 ##### Initialization

-Theres a few different ways to instantiate a new PNCurrency object
+Theres a few different ways to instantiate a new PNCurrency object, here they are to show you how to best init the object for your usage.

 ###### - init